Driven to distraction: New rules limit those humorous state highway signs

 New Jersey also went down the funny route, putting up messages that included "Hold on to your butts.
 Help prevent forest fires," and "We'll be blunt.
 Don't drive high."
 The state's department of transportation posted on social media that drivers need to stop taking photos of funny signs or "we will turn this car around and go back to the old messages."

-The FHA ordered New Jersey to take down those messages in 2022, but the state brought back the funny displays in November.
+The FHWA ordered New Jersey to take down those messages in 2022, but the state brought back the funny displays in November.

 Messages to drivers about safety are useful, says Tripp Shealy, an associate professor of civil engineering at Virginia Tech.
 He led astudy in 2020 of how signs on highways can affect behavior.